 This video accompanies: Snapping Hip Syndrome Video

-Treatment for snapping hip syndrome that is coming from the inside of the leg and/or associated with the iliopsoas tendon being irritated underneath requires a little bit more in depth treatment to see if that iliopsoas tendon is involved.
+Treatment for snapping hip syndrome that is coming from the inside of the leg and/or associated with the iliopsoas tendon being irritated underneath requires a little bit more in-depth treatment to see if that iliopsoas tendon is involved.
 Normally, this type of snapping hip is painful, reflecting irritation of the underlying iliopsoas tendon.

-For iliopsoas tendinitis, we also now have image guided injections, where we can put a small amount of steroid, and a small around of lidocaine (the steroid is the anti-inflammatory and the lidocaine is the anesthetic) around the tendon where it’s irritated, around the area that is inflamed to calm down the inflammation around the irritated iliopsoas tendon.
-The injection in combination with physical therapy typically is sufficient to completely treat cases of snapping hip syndrome that are coming from iliopsoas tendinitis.
+For iliopsoas tendinitis, we also now have image-guided injections, where we can put a small amount of steroid and a small around of lidocaine (so steroid is the anti-inflammatory medicine and the lidocaine is the anesthetic) around the tendon where it’s irritated, around that area that is inflamed to calm down the inflammation around the irritated iliopsoas tendon.
+The injection, in combination with the physical therapy, typically is sufficient to well treat and completely treat cases of snapping hip syndrome that is coming from iliopsoas tendinitis.

 For recalcitrant cases where physical therapy is not helping sufficiently, where the injections haven’t helped for a long enough period of time, and if the tear is severe enough, then surgery is considered.